 - and Canine Athletic Conditioning, The Clinical Program.

-Her goal as the physical therapist for the Sports Medicine and Rehabilitation team is to provide evidence-based, compassionate, gentle-handling assessments and treatments to build lasting therapeutic relationships that return patients to pain-free function.
+Her goal as the physical therapist for the Sports Medicine and Rehabilitation team is to provide evidence-based, compassionate, gentle-handling assessments and treatments.
+She wants build lasting therapeutic relationships that return patients to pain-free function.

-Thank you to the team at the Small Animal Sports Medicine and Rehabilitation team at Colorado State University, for helping us become better parents to our three-legged heroes!
+Thank you to the team at the Small Animal Sports Medicine and Rehabilitation team at Colorado State University, for showing us how, when and why dogs self-limit their activity.
+And for helping us become better parents to our three-legged heroes!
 Watch this space next week for another important lesson with Sasha about Tripawd fitness and safety.